 Designing an Access Control Strategy for Files and Folders

 This course examines common risks such as data corruption and security breaches that can affect a network's file shares.
 This course also explains how to design a permission structure for files and folders, as well as best practices for securing the Windo

 Designing an Encrypted File System and Securing Backup/Restore Processes

 This course explains how to encrypt files using the Encrypted File System (EFS).
 The course also discusses how to design a secure backup and recovery strategy for network resources, including securing the backup process.

 Designing Network Infrastructure Security

 This course examines how to protect data as it is transmitted through a network infrastructure by use of IP Security (IPSec).
-This course also explains how to secure the Domain Naming System (DNS) service, another area of an enterprise network subject to security vulnerabilities.
+This course also explains how to secure the Domain Naming System (DNS) service, another area of an enterprise network subject to